YannickDeiss/WE-roomie/README.md

 * **Create ad**: logged-in users can create ads.
 These ads appear on the website, which displays all the available rooms.
 * **Edit ad**: entries (ads) can be edited with respect to description text, address etc.
 * **Delete ad**: entries (ads) can be fully deleted, so that they do not appear in the database anymore.
 * **Password reset**: if forgotten, users have the possibility to reset their password.

+###### Deployment Diagram
+The deployment is pretty straightforward.
+The code to be executed is stored on a Heroku Webserver.
+This extends to the database, too.
+It was initially planned that the images are stored in the PostgreSQL database, which is located on the Heroku Webserver as well.
+However, during implementation we hit on problems concerning whis matter what finally led to the decision, to adjust the deployment in such a way, that the PostgreSQL database only stores links to images, which are stored on a Amazon AWS S3 server.
+Subsequently you find the final deployment diagram.

 ### Implementation
 ###### Important Classes